jangikim2/An-Autonomous-Non-monolithic-Agent-with-Multi-mode-Exploration-based-on-Options-Framework/README.md

         Ref:PPO : Paper_hiro_ref_ppo_20220828
         Our model : hiro_three_policy_20220818

-The paper, which was published on IJCNN 2023, is uploaded on arxiv :
+The paper, which is published on IJCNN 2023, is uploaded on arxiv :
         https://arxiv.org/abs/2305.01322